-C. Clarke, of 2001: A Space Odyssey fame, suggesting the use of surplus German V2 rockets for launching
+C. Clarke, of 2001: A Space Odyssey fame, suggested the use of surplus German

-scientific payloads into space, and also describing how an "artificial satellite" could be caused to circle the earth "perpetually" was
+an "artificial satellite" could be caused to circle the earth "perpetually" and was

 published in the October 1945 edition of Wireless World magazine.
+The

 Peacetime Uses for V2